 Risk Ref.
 Risk Title and Description Last updated Impact Likelihood Current Status (R/A/G) Direction of Travel HAV0005 Financial Resilience - Inability to deliver a balanced budget as a result of: Inadequate Government Funding Rising Demographic pressures and/or increased complexity of Social Care Rapidly increasing inflation Cost of Living Crisis Delay or non-achievement of planned MTFS savings Inability to forecast due to uncertainty over medium term Government Funding Uncertainty regarding timing of future Government funding reforms including introduction of the care cap (currently no sooner than October 2025), whilst being required by government to move towards the median cost of care.
-Difficulty in identification of further efficiencies and savings following a decade of Austerity and increased demand following the COVID pandemic Government changes in policy e.g. changes to Home Office refugee dispersal March 2023 4 4 16 Mitigation Action Plan • - Lol spe - Wo - The mo - The del - The this ly diagnosis of the financial gap to allow time for actions to be put in place including ne oby the Government at every available opportunity to put the case for both lack of Func- ecifically how Havering is disadvantaged from the current distribution formula.
-Ork with national lobbying groups such as the LGA and London Councils to put the case for e Council has developed over £30m of savings proposals (over 4 years) which are being initored for delivery. e Council continues to review its structure to develop a new target operating model wh ivers savings and efficiencies. e Council is in the process of reviewing the Capital Programme to ensure that all scheme is risk register for further details). e Council has developed action plans to mitigate and reduce the in-year overspend inclu • All overspends reviewed and challenged to identify any non-recurrent spend whic • All use of consultancy reviewed by senior management ling for local govern for more funding to consulted on to red ich both aligns with es continue to be via iding: the (uce t curre able (Gover the fillent so rnment. nancial gap v ervice priorit regeneration vhich will be ies but also
+Difficulty in identification of further efficiencies and savings following a decade of Austerity and increased demand following the COVID pandemic Government changes in policy e.g. changes to Home Office refugee dispersal March 2023 4 4 16 \

+- Early diagnosis of the financial gap to allow time for actions to be put in place including new savings proposals. - Lobby the Government at every available opportunity to put the case for both lack of Funding for local government generally and more specifically how Havering is disadvantaged from the current distribution formula. - Work with national lobbying groups such as the LGA and London Councils to put the case for more funding to the Government. - The Council has developed over £30m of savings proposals (over 4 years) which are being consulted on to reduce the financial gap which will be monitored for delivery. - The Council continues to review its structure to develop a new target operating model which both aligns with current service priorities but also delivers savings and efficiencies. - The Council is in the process of reviewing the Capital Programme to ensure that all schemes continue to be viable (see regeneration section of this risk register for further details). - The Council has developed action plans to mitigate and reduce the in-year overspend including: - All overspends reviewed and challenged to identify any non-recurrent spend which could be funded from reserves - All use of consultancy reviewed by senior management